 A study by Fundera indicated that 30% of companies don’t celebrate their 10th anniversary.
 The most common reason for this is the lack of capital.
 Apart from this, another common cause is poor management.
 Poor management leads to a more expensive and insufficient task.

-ERP systems are developed to organize, regulate, and implement a process that impacts the business.
+Custom ERP software is developed to organize, regulate, and implement a process that impacts the business.
 From employee task progress to operating cost, an ERP system offers a decent way to keep things under control.

 ERP system stands for Enterprise Resource Planning and fully dedicated to business management.

-It takes form as a web design or app to organize and monitor the process through mobile or laptop.
+It takes the form of a web design or app to organize and monitor the process through mobile or laptop.
 There are several pre-built ERP solutions available like SAP or NetSuite, but most businesses opt for the custom ERP solution for their enterprise.